-Area Agencies on Aging in direct service for Title III-D funds receive an on-site review for programmatic compliance at least every three years (See exceptions due to COVID-19 in section N page 5) depending on the level of risk assigned by DAAS.
+Area Agencies on Aging in direct service for Title III-D funds receive an on-site review for programmatic compliance at least every three years depending on the level of risk assigned by DAAS.

 N. SPECIAL TESTS AND PROVISIONS

 In order to provide direct services, a AAA must obtain a waiver from the Division before providing the Title III-D service(s).